geostyler/geostyler/src/Component/Symbolizer/IconEditor/IconEditor.example.md

-This demonstrates the use of IconEditor.
+This demonstrates the use of `IconEditor`.

 ```jsx
 const React = require('react');